MalTheLegend104/WallShell/docs/disable_malloc.md

 This file lists a few nuances related to the `DISABLE_MALLOC` flag.

+### Memory usage implications

+Just because you disable malloc usage, *does not* mean that the application will use less memory.
+In fact, it's often the opposite.

+When you disable malloc, everything has to be statically defined.
+This includes things like the list that stores commands, command buffer size, etc.
+Often these get allocated more memory than they will use, something that does not happen when malloc is enabled.

-### Char** MUST be declared outside of context.
+### Almost all char** MUST be declared outside of context.

-- You cannot declare *any* `char**` in context.
+You cannot declare *any* `char**` in context.
 It will get destroyed when the function declaring them exits, causing a memory access violation when trying to access them.
 If you declare them ***outside*** the scope of a function, it will behave as expected.
 > The exception to this is `help` commands.
-If you create `HelpEntry`'s inside the same scope that you print them, they will behave properly.
+If you create `HelpEntry`'s inside the same scope that you print them,
+> they will behave properly.
 This mostly applies to aliases.

+### Threaded support is not allowed when `DISABLE_MALLOC` is defined.

+Typical threaded systems have at least some sort of memory management.
+Threaded support requires the ability to allocate a few structures, namely mutex's and atomic bools.

 ## Example of a perfect setup